The new Microsoft Access 2019 version is in many ways similar to the 2013 and 2016 preceding versions - but with some great new features.

-Microsoft access 2019 is easy to install and use.
+Microsoft Access 2019 is easy to install and use.
 If you have used other versions of this application, you should not be worried about how to navigate the new version.
-But that's not all it has some improved features that improves the user experience, among which include:
+But that's not all it has some improved features that improve the user experience, among which include:

 1. Property Sorting

 Property Sorting is a very useful feature for people who design using Microsoft Access.
 You don't have to spend lots of time searching for a property if you want to make an adjustment.
 Access 2019 has the "All" tab in which you can locate all the times.
 All you need to do is locate the "All" tab and then click the sort button to put properties in alphabetical order.
 This comes as a huge help for those time-consuming "blind-spot" moments.